Iulian33/typescript-webpack-angularjs/README.md

 4. `$ npm run ntsc` - Run typescript compiler

 #### Up and Running:
+Production ready:
+1. `$ yarn start` - if you are using yarn
+2. `$ npm start` - if you are using npm

+Development ready:
+1. `$ yarn run serve` - if you are using yarn
+2. `$ npm run serve` - if you are using npm

 open  `http://localhost:3000` to run the app in the browser

 #### Project Structure